RodAgrto/grpcentos/readme.md

 - python3
 - gcc 8

-GRPC with all these languages as well
+GRPC with all these languages.